Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Trapped-Ion Quantum Simulation: a Focus on Chemical Dynamics

 where the states $\ket{\uparrow}$ and $\ket{\downarrow}$, defining the Pauli operators $\hat{\sigma}_{x,z}$, represent two electronic states, specifically the bright (large transition dipole moment) $\pi\pi^*$ and dark $n\pi*$ states.
 In addition, parameters $g_1$ and $g_2$ determine the interaction strengths of the electronic states to the tuning ($\omega_1$) and coupling ($\omega_2$) vibrational modes, respectively.
 The vibronic and harmonic terms together induce a conical intersection, where the potential energy surfaces coincide, leading to the breakdown of the Born-Oppenheimer approximation, which enables fast population transfer between the electronic states.
 Meanwhile, $\Delta E$ introduces a slope to the energy landscape of the system.

-In contrast to the finite-temperature thermal bath in \cite{so2024ETsim} to which the system effectively dissipates its vibrational energy, the authors considered the environment with infinite temperature in this work, which inputs energy to the molecular vibrations of the system.
-Also in this case, the dynamics of the open system can be described by the Lindblad's master equation:
+In contrast to the low-temperature thermal bath in Ref.~\cite{so2024ETsim} to which the system effectively dissipates its vibrational energy, the authors considered an environment at effectively infinite temperature in this work, which continuously inputs energy to the molecular vibrations of the system.
+Thus, the dynamics of the open system can be described by the Lindblad's master equation:

-Here, the effect of the bath is engineered by injecting a noisy electric field with frequency components that match the secular frequencies of the motional modes encoding the molecular vibrations ($\omega_i$).
+Here, the effect of the bath is engineered by injecting a noisy electric field with frequency components that include the secular frequencies of the motional modes encoding the molecular vibrations ($\omega_i$).
 Their corresponding amplitudes are the control knobs for adjusting $\gamma_i$.
 Since this method does not require an ancilla qubit for reservoir engineering, the experiment was performed with a single trapped $^{171}$Yb$^+$ ion and two motional modes.

-Prior to the simulation, the electronic state and vibrational wave packet of the system were prepared in $\ket{\!\uparrow}$ and $\hat{\mathcal{D}}_1(\alpha)\ket{0}_1\otimes\ket{0}_2$, respectively.
-For the scaled system parameters ({$\omega_1,\;\omega_2,\;\Delta E,\;g_1,\;g_2,\;\alpha$}) associated with a photoexcited pyrazine, most of the population in the bright $\pi\pi^*$ state decays to the dark $n\pi^*$ state, realizing the non-radiative decay of the wave packet through a sloped conical intersection, as shown in Fig. \ref{fig:pyrazine}a.
-When coupled to the environment, the coherence of the dynamics is quickly destroyed with increasing $\gamma_1=\gamma_2=\gamma$, which leads to a steady state population of 0.5, as expected from a Boltzmann distribution at high temperature (see Fig. \ref{fig:pyrazine}b).
-Similar to the aforementioned works \cite{Maier2019ENAQT, so2024ETsim}, this experiment showcases the programmability, resource efficiency, and open-system simulation capabilities of trapped-ion technologies by realizing the nonadiabatic photochemical dynamics of a real molecule interacting with a thermal bath.
+Prior to the simulation, the electronic state and vibrational wave packet of the system were prepared in $\ket{\uparrow}$ and $\hat{\mathcal{D}}_1(\alpha)\ket{0}_1\otimes\ket{0}_2$, respectively.
+For the scaled system parameters ({$\omega_1,\;\omega_2,\;\Delta E,\;g_1,\;g_2,\;\alpha$}) associated with a photoexcited pyrazine, most of the population in the bright $\pi\pi^*$ state decays to the dark $n\pi^*$ state, realizing the non-radiative decay of the wave packet through a sloped conical intersection, as shown in Fig.~\ref{fig:pyrazine}a.
+When coupled to the environment, the coherence of the dynamics is quickly destroyed with increasing $\gamma_1=\gamma_2=\gamma$, which leads to a steady state population of 0.5, as expected from a Boltzmann distribution at high temperature (see Fig.~\ref{fig:pyrazine}b).
+Similar to the aforementioned works~\cite{Maier2019ENAQT, so2024ETsim}, this experiment showcases the programmability, resource efficiency, and open-system simulation capabilities of trapped-ion technologies by realizing the nonadiabatic photochemical dynamics of a real molecule interacting with an environment.